hwdsbcommons/Bulk-Create-Blogs/README.md

 A WordPress MU Plugin to allow the creation of blogs via CSV files.

-This plugin is a fork of Greg Breese's work, updated to work with newer versions of WordPress.
+This plugin is a fork of Greg Breese's work, updated by Ray Hoh to work with newer versions of WordPress.

 The file should be installed in wp-content/mu-plugins folder.